Conservation of natural resources

 Conservation refers to the manner of use given to resources, this manner of use in technical terms id described as rational or sustainable use.
 Natural resources are grouped into two categories, renewable and nonrenewable.

-renewable resource is one that may be replaced over time by natural processes, such as fish populations or natural vegetation, or is inexhaustible, such as solar energy.
+A renewable resource is one that may be replaced over time by natural processes, such as fish populations or natural vegetation, or is inexhaustible, such as solar energy.
 The goal of renewable resource conservation is to ensure that such resources are not consumed faster than they are replaced.

 Nonrenewable resources are those in limited supply that cannot be replaced or can be replaced only over extremely long periods of time.
 Nonrenewable resources include fossil fuels and mineral deposits, such as iron ore and gold ore.
 Conservation activities for nonrenewable resources focus on maintaining an adequate supply of these resources well into the future.